-Making it easy for people to find out what's happening in the region is a good way to improve participate in community life.
-Council Communication and Engagement communicate including face-to-face, hard copy documents, via social media and online formats, and through signage and wayfinding can improve accessibility and inclusion in the region.
+Making it easy for people to find out what's happening in the region is a good way to improve participation in community life.
+Council Communication and Engagement including face-to-face, hard copy documents, via social media and online formats, and through signage and wayfinding can improve accessibility and inclusion in the region.
 State theme: Accessible communities The accessibility of the built environment, quality services and information is key to ensuring people living with disability are included and have the opportunity to equally participate in all aspects of community life.
 It is our aim to increase accessibility to public and community infrastructure, transport, services, information, sport and recreation and the greater community.

+Communication and Engagement

-COMMUNICATION AND ENGAGEMENT Consultation identified that most people in the community are getting information from local newspapers.
+Consultation identified that most people in the community are getting information from local newspapers.

 There is a need to support hard copy, signage and online communication.

 A small number of people would like to see information in alternative formats such as EasyRead, large font, audio and captioning.

-HOW OUR COMMUNITY FINDS INFORMATION:
+How our Community Finds Information:

-34%
+34% 15% 13%

-8% posters and flyers

-15% word of mouth
+local news word of mouth socal media

-7% noticeboard
+8% 7% 6%

-13% socal media
+posters and flyers noticeboard community groups

-6% community groups The most popular ways to communicate with Council on a day to day basis is face-to-face and by telephone.
+The most popular ways to communicate with Council on a day to day basis is face-to-face and by telephone.
 Our community would most like Council to consult and engage with them via surveys or in person.

-DAY TO DAY COMMUNICATION WITH COUNCIL:

-37%

-phone
+Day to Day Communication with Council:

+37% phone 35% face-to-face 17% email

-6% social media 35%
+6% social media 3%

-face-to-face

-3% mail CONSULTATION WITH COUNCIL:
+Consultation with Council:

-28% survey mail-out
+28% 24% 18%

-15% community forum

-24% online survey
+survey mail-out online survey face-to-face interviews

-6% phone interview
+15% community 6% phone 5% online

-18%

-face-to-face interviews

-5%

-online submissions

-PRIORITIES
+Finding Information Easily

-- 16 Update or install information boards with map at the entrance of townships, considering options for Easy Read, braille, voice recordings and other formats.

-- 17 Seek partnerships with Progress Associations and other community groups to disseminate community and Council information.

-- 18 Advocate for NBN delivery and technology that improves connectivity and digital access for the community.
+Priorities - 17 Update information outlets such as Visitor Information Centre and notice boards to include options for Easy Read, braille, voice recordings and other formats. - 18 Seek partnerships with Progress Associations and other community groups to disseminate community and Council information. - 19 Advocate for NBN delivery and technology that improves connectivity and digital access for the community.
+Outcomes Community satisfaction with access to information.

-OUTCOMES

-- Community satisfaction with access to information.

-Council employs Staff, Contractors and Volunteers and can contribution to increased employment pathways for people with a disability and improve acceptance of employee and workplace diversity.
+Councils employ Staff, Contractors and Volunteers and can contribute to increased employment pathways for people with disability and improve acceptance of employee and workplace diversity.
 The Alliance Councils employ about 268 people.
-There are more males (60%) than females (40%) and workforce shows signs of ageing.
+There are more males (60%) than females (40%) and the workforce shows signs of ageing.
 Five employees across the region are from non-English speaking countries and 4 employees identify as Aboriginal/Torres Strait Islander.

-Council Procurement and Purchasing Policies could also play a role in promoting diverse local employment outcomes for people with a disability.
-Barunga West Council has a landscape maintenance contract with a local agency that employs 3 staff with a disability.

-State theme: Learning and employment

-Workforce participation is fundamental to social inclusion.
+Council Procurement and Purchasing Policies could also play a role in promoting diverse local employment outcomes for people with disability.
+Barunga West Council has a landscape maintenance contract with a local agency that employs 3 staff with disability.
+State theme: Learning and employment Workforce participation is fundamental to social inclusion.
 It provides economic independence and choice, social connections and friendships, value, identity and belonging.
 It is our aim that people living with disability have access to inclusive places of study and that education and training provides pathways to meaningful and inclusive employment and volunteering opportunities.